vtereshkov/umka-lang/spec.md

 * They are pointer types and have equivalent base types and both are either strong or weak
 * They are array types and have equal length and equivalent item types
 * They are dynamic array types and have equivalent item types
+* They are map types and have equivalent key types and equivalent item types
 * They are structure or interface types and have equal number of fields, equal field names and equivalent field types
 * They are function types, which are both either methods or non-methods, and have equal number of parameters, equivalent parameter types, equal parameter default values (excluding the receiver parameter) and equivalent result type.